top of page

 Regular check-ups allow licensed veterinarians to assess how well diabetes is controlled and adjust treatment as needed.

-• Schedule visits: Newly diagnosed pets may need more frequent visits, which can be spaced out as the condition stabilizes.
+• Schedule visits: Newly diagnosed companion animals may need more frequent visits, which can be spaced out as the condition stabilizes.

 • Blood tests and urine analysis: These tests help monitor organ function and blood sugar control.